-- The Commuter Operations Center will provide ridematching services to commuters through a central toll free number "1-800-745-RIDE" and www.commuterconnections.org web site, and support to commuter assistance programs operated by local jurisdiction, transportation management associations, and employer-based commuter assistance programs. - The new regional TDM web-based system will include new modules for evaluation and surveys, special events and regional incentive tracking.
+- The Commuter Operations Center will provide ridematching services to commuters through a central toll free number "1-800-745-RIDE" and www.commuterconnections.org web site, and support to commuter assistance programs operated by local jurisdiction, transportation management associations, and employer-based commuter assistance programs. - The new regional TDM Software system will include new modules for evaluation and surveys, special events and regional incentive tracking.
 The Employer Outreach and Telework database modules will be tested and implemented. - Guaranteed Ride Home (GRH) will provide users of alternative commute modes up to four free rides home per year in a taxi or rental car in the event of an unexpected personal or family emergency or unscheduled overtime. - Marketing will provide frequent regional promotion of alternative commute options, including; car/vanpooling, teleworking, mass transit, bicycling, walking; and support programs such as Guaranteed Ride Home, the Commuter Connections network ridematching services and Bike to Work Day.
 The Marketing program aims to raise awareness of alternative commute options, and support the Commuter Connections network in persuading commuters to switch to alternative commute modes from the use of single-occupant vehicles, and persuading commuters currently using alternative commute modes to continue to use those modes.
 A new carpool incentive demonstration project proposal will also be developed for one or two congested corridors in the region.
-A new effort will also be implemented to promote a Car-Free/Car-Light Day event in the region.
-The event would encourage commuters and the general population to leave their cars home or to use alternative forms of transportation such as carpools, vanpools, public transit, bicycles, or walking.